I have two boys, and without little time- and money-savers like Amazon, we'd live in a state of near-constant chaos!

-Why I Use Subscribe and Save
+Why I Use Amazon Subscribe and Save

 Amazon Subscribe and Save is an excellent tool for busy moms.
 I have two boys myself, aged 10 months and almost 5, and without little time- and money-savers like Amazon, we'd live in a state of near-constant chaos!
-Before I get into the 5 things you should know, let me explain why I use it:
+Before I get into the five things you should know, let me explain why I use it:

-- I get access to items local stores don't carry.
+- I get access to items that local stores don't carry.
 I can't stress this enough.
 We recently moved to an itty bitty town with an itty bitty grocery store with itty bitty selections.
 Amazon allows me access to items that this little place doesn't even know exist.
 That's especially important when you're trying to pick the best things for your kiddos.
-Again, #amazongods.

 - Do your price-per-unit research.
 Don't go crazy here, but make sure you do your research.
 Amazon has great deals on a ton of items, but sometimes... not so much.
 We are also Costco members, so I like to go online and do price comparisons before I buy.
 Costco is great to measure against, since they have crazy good deals as well.
-TIP ALERT: you can still have access to a lot of Costco's items online, even without a membership.
+Tip alert: You can still have access to a lot of Costco's items online, even without a membership.
 But here's the thing: make sure when you're comparing, you're using PRICE PER UNIT comparisons!
 100 diapers for $25 is NOT as good a deal as 200 for $49.
 That's basic math, but sometimes it can get confusing.
 Just remember: price divided by number of units (that's number of items, or pounds, or ounces, or however the particular product is measured) equals your price per unit.

-- Factor in the Subscribe and Save 5% ...
-OR 15%.
+- Factor in the Subscribe and Save 5% ... or 15%.
 This is where it gets fun.
 As I mentioned before, you automatically get 5% off for using Subscribe and Save.
-(TIP ALERT: Diapers are always 20% off using S&S) So, when you're doing your price comparisons, just multiply the Amazon price by .95 to get the Subscribe and Save price (items must be listed as Subscribe and Save eligible, by the way).
+(Tip alert: Diapers are always 20% off using S&S) So, when you're doing your price comparisons, just multiply the Amazon price by .95 to get the Subscribe and Save price (items must be listed as Subscribe and Save eligible, by the way).
 Then, once you get the hang of things and start realizing how much you can save, you'll want to start adding more... and more... to your subscription.
 Once you hit five items (per delivery), that delivery gets 15% off.
-Most of the time, that discount makes Amazon the better deal.
-But not always.
-So still make sure you do your research.
+Most of the time, that discount makes Amazon the better deal, but not always, so still make sure you do your research.

 - You get to choose how often the items come.
 Good stuff here!
 Only need a massive delivery of toilet paper every three months?
 No problem.
 Need two boxes of diapers every single month?
 You got it.
 Amazon allows you to customize your subscriptions, which is amazing.
-We get Larabars monthly, for example (necessity) but baby wipes only every two months.
+We get Larabars monthly, for example (necessity), but baby wipes only every two months.

 - Everything is on auto-pilot, but you get a reminder.
 This is the best part.
 Once you set it up, your items magically appear on your doorstep at the time you've subscribed for.
 Yay, no more dirty looks from the daycare when we run out of diapers!
-(Please tell me I'm not alone) But don't worry, Amazon sends you a reminder email before your items get shipped, just in case you want to change your order.
+(Please tell me I'm not alone) But don't worry; Amazon sends you a reminder email before your items get shipped, just in case you want to change your order.
 Notice you're accumulating way too many baby wipes?
 No problem, you can skip a delivery entirely if you need to.

-- Shipping is FREE!
+- Shipping is free!
 And also: coupons.
-Shipping for all of this is totally free, which you may be used to if you're a PRIME member (THE best).
+Shipping for all of this is totally free, which you may be used to if you're a Prime member (the best).
 But even if you're not, shipping is still free.
 Awesome.
 And also—be on the lookout for subscribe-and-save coupons.
 Many items offer a hefty little discount on your first delivery.

 Some of My Favorite Subscribe and Save Items

-- .
+- Dixie Paper Plates.
 I pretty much ugly cry when I have to do too many dishes, so paper plates are a must in our household.
 I get these delivered every two months.
-Dixie Paper Plates

-Subscribe and Save Is For Winners
+Subscribe and Save Is for Winners

 When you're a mom, sometimes you feel like you're not winning.
 At anything.
 It's these sweet little things, like giant boxes of consumables, that can take your day and turn it completely around.
 I vote you get on the train.
 Head on over to Amazon to get started, and let me know how it goes in the comments!